percona/pxc-docs/docs/compile.md

-# Compile and install from Source Code
+# Compile and install from source code

 If you want to compile Percona XtraDB Cluster, you can find the source code on [GitHub](https://github.com/percona/percona-xtradb-cluster).